arnoudb/frostybot/INSTALLATION.md

 ### Automatic Installation Using Install Script

-* Download and run the install script (replace /var/www/html/ with your web server root directory if it is different):
+* Download and run the install script.
+Replace "/var/www/html/" with your web server root directory if it is different and replace "www-data" with your web server user account if it is different:

       wget -4 https://tinyurl.com/frostybot-installer -O /tmp/install.sh
       chmod 700 /tmp/install.sh
-      /tmp/install.sh /var/www/html/frostybot
+      /tmp/install.sh /var/www/html/frostybot www-data

   *NOTE:* Do not create the install path, it will be automatically created if it does not already exist.
 The script will also set the correct filesystem permissions for frostybot.
-If your web server uses an account other than www-data (default on Ubuntu), then simply specify the appropriate account when running the install script.
-For example, on Redhat/CentOS you would set the account to nobody like this:
+For example, if you're using Redhat/CentOS instead of Ubuntu, then you would set the account to "nobody" instead of "www-data" like this:

       /tmp/install.sh /var/www/html/frostybot nobody